 - If your caregiver does not secure your spine, sometime during the Primary Assessment start moving your head and scream out to your caregiver that you are paralyzed.
 If the caregiver realizes their mistake and secures your spine, you are no longer paralyzed.

 - Broken Leg: The pain level for your broken right leg is a 10 out of 10 when your caregiver palpates it.
 Once your caregiver splints your leg the pain goes down to a 4 out of 10.

 - Bleeding: If your caregiver has not applied a pressure dressing, feel free to lose consciousness and lay limp.

 Your caregiver should run the Spine Clearing Checklist and you successfully pass.
-Once your spine is cleared, they can stand you up and walk you out.
+Once your spine is cleared, they can set you up and create a rescue plan.

 Scenario: Day 2 Morning

-PT Vital Signs: When the caregiver takes your vital signs, come out or character and read off the vital signs they would measure.
+PT Vital Signs: When the caregiver takes your vital signs, come out of character and read off the vital signs they would measure.

 |Skin||Pale – Cool||Pale – Cool||Pink – Warm||Pink – Warm|

 No pressure dressing or no food and drink